byu-cs324/byu-cs324/01a-hw-private-repo-mirror/README.md

 # Update Your Mirrored Repository from the Upstream

-Throughout the semester we will be integrating changes and fixes to the class repository.
+Throughout the semester we will be updating the class repository with changes that seem appropriate.
 Every time you start an assignment, and as often as you like, please run the commands listed below to pull down the changes from the upstream class repository and integrate them into your own private repository.
 Remember that you will need to do this for any and all clones